Genealogy-valued Feller diffusion: Concepts and main results

 \subsubsection{Genealogies of spatial processes: super random walk}

 In the previous section we have described a non-spatial model, in particular we do not cover for example branching random walk, \emph{super-random walk} or the Dawson-Watanabe process.
 We provide now the framework to model genealogies of the current population, if this population is structured, i.e.\ \emph{distributed in geographic space} denoted by $G$.
-We focus mainly on \emph{super random walk} we recall next, later we comment on other spatial models in Remark~\ref{r.DW}.
-Here we have a countably infinite or finite geographic space $G$ where in the former we typically consider populations with \emph{infinite} (but \emph{locally finite}) total mass.

-This means we now want to pass from the genealogy associated with $\dx Y_t=\sqrt{bY_t} \, \dx w_t$ to the one associated with strong solution of the SSDE: